Combatting the "CSI Effect"

 The Reality of Crime Scene Investigations vs Television

-While it's true that great advances have been made in the area of forensic science, it's unrealistic to expect a crime scene to be processed, evidence analyzed and a conclusive forensics report to be completed before the detective or criminal investigator assigned to the case gets back to the office after leaving the scene.
+While it's true that great advances have been made in the area of forensic science, it's unrealistic to expect a crime scene to be processed, evidence analyzed and a conclusive forensic report to be completed before the detective or criminal investigator assigned to the case gets back to the office after leaving the scene.

 Unfortunately, though, that is what many victims expect, and what a lot of juries now look for.
-When they don't see it, defense attorneys often exploit the lack of DNA or other smoking gun evidence in an effort to make it appear as though law enforcement investigators didn't do their job.
+When they don't see it, defense attorneys often exploit the lack of DNA or other smoking-gun evidence in an effort to make it appear as though law enforcement investigators didn't do their job.
 Usually, though, nothing could be further from the truth.

-Crime Scene Investigations Take Days, Not Hours
+Investigations Take Days, Not Hours

 Instead, crime scene investigations and scene processing take hours, and sometimes days, if done correctly in order to avoid contamination.